 Javadov pointed out that Imam Babayev completed his theological education abroad in 2000.
-This was five years before restrictions on foreign-educated Muslim clergy were imposed in Azerbaijan.
+This was 15 years before restrictions on foreign-educated Muslim clergy were imposed in 2015.
 "Therefore, working from the principle that the law does not have retroactive force, bringing him to responsibility for this accusation is unjust," Javadov told Caucasian Knot.

 Javadov added that Criminal Code Article 168-1 is itself discriminatory as it violates individuals' equal human rights, including the rights to freedom of religion or belief and of expression.